-Students who are concerned that they may have personal challenges and/or history that could affect their work with certain clients, have a criminal history, students who may be negatively affected by alcohol and/or other drug use, and students who are experiencing serious mental health challenges, are strongly encouraged to discuss their situation with the Field Education Director, as soon as possible in order to identify an appropriate course of action and to determine their readiness for field.
+Students who are concerned that they may have personal challenges and/or history that could affect their work with certain clients who have a criminal history, students who may be negatively affected by alcohol and/or other drug use, and students who are experiencing serious mental health challenges, are strongly encouraged to discuss their situation with the Practicum Education Director, as soon as possible to identify an appropriate course of action and to determine their readiness for practicum.

-If a decision is made to delay a student's entry to field, the specific reason(s) for the delay in completing an internship as scheduled will be discussed with the student and provided in writing by Field Education Staff.
-Depending on the specific reasons for the delay, the student may be referred to the MSW Program Director or Academic Review committee (ARC) for further consideration of the student's status in the program.
-No further action related to the field placement process will occur after referral to the MSW Program Director or ARC.
+If a decision is made to delay a student's entry to practicum, the specific reason(s) for the delay in completing an internship as scheduled will be discussed with the student and provided in writing by the Practicum Education Staff.
+Depending on the specific reasons for the delay, the student may be referred to the MSW Program Director or the MSW Program Committee for consideration of referral to the Academic Review Committee (ARC) for further consideration of the student's status in the program.
+No further action related to the field placement process will occur after referral to the MSW Program Director or MSW Program Committee.